mohanabathula/load_balancer/README.md

     make launch
     ```

-    This will start the CARLA and the play the simualtor then server will start, and the simulation will be ready to connect with ROS Bridge.
+    This will start the CARLA and then play the simualtor then server will start, and the simulation will be ready to connect with ROS Bridge.

 ---